massgravel/massgrave.dev/genuine-installation-media.md

 ## Genuine Installation Media

-All download links leads to genuine files only.
+All download links lead to genuine files only.

 | **Windows**                               |                                                                                                                                                                               |
 |:-----------------------------|:---------------------------------|